jacobwilliams/astro-fortran/README.md

 A refactoring of the IAU SOFA library to modern Fortran standards.

+This is based on the 2019-07-22 Fortran 77 SOFA Release.

 ### License

 The astro-fortran source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/astro-fortran/blob/master/LICENSE.txt) (BSD-style).